How Many Sq Feet In A Cubic Foot

 Understand the Context

 Always consider the context in which you're using square feet and cubic feet.
-For example, when calculating the amount of paint you need for a room, you'll want to consider not only the square footage of the walls but also the number of coats of paint you'll be applying.
+As an example, when calculating the amount of paint you need for a room, you'll want to consider not only the square footage of the walls but also the number of coats of paint you'll be applying.
 Similarly, when calculating the amount of gravel you need for a driveway, you'll need to consider the desired depth of the gravel layer.

 Visualize the Space